kevin21392/GoodMovies/README.md

 As far as the backend API service, I have this connected to my hosted app on my website.
 This REST API is powered by Ruby on Rails running through Passenger on a LInux VPS.
 Ruby on Rails works great because of the speed in which you can create REST APIs.
 I have used Spring Boot and Java to create REST Apis in the past, but I like using Ruby on Rails better because of the speed, effectiveness, and scalability.
 I see myself using Rails in the future for more projects, although I'd be able to use other methods, too.
 I have never used Node and Express to create these API's, but I would be able to learn if necessary.

+This is my first Git repository and I would like to gain more experience using this tool with future projects of mine.
+Feel free to leave comments and push me into the right direction.
+I want to become part of the community to contribute to various projects!

+Enjoy my this app and any others that I have on here!

+Thank you,
+Kevin